coopsdev/pdfium-debian/README.md

 ## Current status

-Only Linux builds is supported.
-In the plans to add Windows, Android, MacOS
+Only Linux builds are supported.
+Plans include Windows, Android, and MacOS in the future.